BasharIrani23/reading-notes/week6/Login&Auth.md

 ### 3-Which library would you prefer?
 Why?:

 The choice between react-cookie and react-cookies largely depends on your specific requirements and personal preferences.
+I would prefer react-cookie.
+Its hooks support, server-side rendering utilities, and the backing of a known entity (reactivestack) make it a slightly more appealing choice